Raniganj: Colleges

+Schools

 Raniganj High School is a Bengali-medium boys only institution established in 1888.
 It has facilities for teaching from class V to class XII.
 The school has 21 computers, a library with 3,500 books and a playground.

 Raniganj G.M.
 Girls’ High School is a Bengali-medium girls only institution established in 1946.
 It has facilities for teaching from class V to class XII.
 The school has 20 computers, a library with 4,000 books and a playground.

 Raniganj Marwari Sanatan Vidyalaya is a Hindi-medium boys only institution established in 1912.
 It has facilities for teaching from class V to class XII.
 The school has 1 computer, a library with 2,000 books and a playground.

 Raniganj B.D.G.
 Vidyamandir is a Hindi-medium girls only institution established in 1959.
 It has facilities for teaching from class V to class XII.
 The school has 12 computers and a library with 3,050 books.

 Gyan Bharati School is a Hindi-medium coeducational institution established in 1962.
 It has facilities for teaching from class I to class XII.
 The school has a playground.

 Raniganj Sri Durga Vidyalaya is a Hindi-medium boys only institution established in 1963.
 It has facilities for teaching from class V to class XII.
 The schools has 8 computers and a library with 700 books.

+Raniganj Urdu High School is an Urdu-medium co-educational institution established in 1967.
+It has facilities for teaching from class V to class XII.
+The school has 10 computers and a library with 900 books.

 Searsole Girls’ High School is a Bengali-medium girls only institution established in 1965.
 It has facilities for teaching from class V to class XII.
 The school has a library with 116 books and a playground.

-Raniganj Urdu High School is an Urdu-medium co-educational institution established in 1967.
+Searsole Raj High School is a Bengali-medium boys only institution established in 1856.
 It has facilities for teaching from class V to class XII.
-The school has 10 computers and a library with 900 books.
+The school has a library with 3,981 books and a playground.

 Sishu Bharati Hindi High School is a Hindi-medium coeducational institution established in 1980.
 It has facilities for teaching from class I to class XII.
 The school has a playground.

+DAV Public School Raniganj is an English-medium coeducational institution established in 1999.
+It has facilities for teaching from class I to class XII.

 Nandalal Jalan Siksha Sadan is an English-medium coeducational institution established in 1986.
 It has facilities for teaching from class I to class XII.
 The school has 14 computers, a library with 3,500 books and a playground.

 Healthcare

 Ballavpur Rural Hospital, with 50 beds, is the major government medical facility in the Raniganj CD block.
 Raniganj Block Primary Health centre at Raniganj functions with 25 beds.
 There are primary health centres at Baktarnagar (with 6 beds) and Tirat (with 6 beds).

-Other hospitals at Raniganj include Marwari Relief Society Hospital, Anandlok Hospital, B.N.
-Agarwal Memorial Hospital, Eye hospital, Kunusturia Area Hospital among others.
+Other hospitals at Raniganj include Anandlok Hospital, B.N.
+Agarwal Memorial Hospital, Eye hospital, Kunusturia Area Hospital Marwari Relief Society Hospital among others.